RestonLaurels/RayTrace/README.md

 # RayTrace
 Program builds image, using method of reverse ray tracing.
+The programming language: С++